makersacademy/rps-challenge/README.md

 ## How To Get The Game

-The game is available at https://retro-rpsls.herokuapp.com to play alternatively you can follow the steps below:
+The game is available at https://retro-rpsls.herokuapp.com to play, alternatively you can follow the steps below:

 * Fork this repo
 * Load dependencies with `$ gem install bundle` and `$ bundle install`